 One or more reviewers may be appointed to conduct an informal inquiry to review the allegations, which may include obtaining relevant documents and interviewing witnesses.
-Upon submitting a report on the informal inquiry, the Chancellor can select one of the following options: (1) informal disposition (e.g., informal written or oral warning to the accused); (2) non-disciplinary administrative actions; (3) negotiated agreement with the accused; (4) mediated resolution; or (5) formal investigation.
+Upon submitting a report on the informal inquiry, the Chancellor or the Chancellor's designee can select one of the following options: (1) informal disposition (e.g., informal written or oral warning to the accused); (2) non-disciplinary administrative actions; (3) negotiated agreement with the accused; (4) mediated resolution; or (5) formal investigation.